GlacierSecurityInc/glacierDesktop-pub/README.md

 To prepare for a new version, update `version` in `package.json` and push (without tagging).
 This will create a new draft release that will be continuously updated with new builds.
 (During this time, changes should go under 'Unreleased' in `CHANGELOG.md`.)

+After the push, a draft release will automatically generated.
+(This will overright previous drafts so be sure to promote old draft to prerelease before pushing a new version.)

 When it's ready to be released, first update `CHANGELOG.md` (`Unreleased` -> new version and add new `Unreleased` header & template at top).
 Then, go to [releases](https://github.com/GlacierSecurityInc/glacierDesktop/releases) and publish the draft.